genepi/cloudgene-old/README.md

 Two Cloudgene modes are available:

 1) The public mode provides a web interface to launch a cluster on Amazon EC2, setups the necessary configuration (upload MapReduce program, Hadoop environment, etc.) and installs the Cloudgene MapReduce interface (same as in point 2).
-The public mode can be started on every Windows / Linux machine having Java installed.

 2) The private mode provides a graphical user interface (GUI) to execute/monitor MapReduce programs and import/export data on your private cluster.
 The private mode requires a working Hadoop MapReduce cluster as a prerequisite.

 **Public Mode**
 ***
 Cloudgene's public mode supports scientists by launching a cluster in the cloud (currently Amazon EC2) and set ups a ready-to-use environment for a specific use case.
-It installs the MapReduce framework and necessary variables (instance type, amount of instances, firewall rules) as defined in the configuration file and launches Cloudgene-MapRed on it (see below).
+It installs the MapReduce framework and necessary variables (instance type, amount of instances, firewall rules) as defined in the configuration file and launches the same web interface as in point 2 (see below).
 All complicated set-ups through the command line are elimnated.

 **Private Mode**
 ***